tstriker/hamster-experiments/docs/index.rst

 is performed just once.
 They are fully fledges sprites, so all the interaction and transformation bits are there.

-.. autoclass:: graphics.Image
+.. autoclass:: Image
    :members:

-.. autoclass:: graphics.Icon
+.. autoclass:: Icon
    :members:

-.. autoclass:: graphics.BitmapSprite
+.. autoclass:: BitmapSprite
    :members:

 Sprites: Primitives
 ====================
 A few shapes to speed up your drawing.
 They are full fledged Sprites.

-.. autoclass:: graphics.Circle
+.. autoclass:: Circle
    :members:

-.. autoclass:: graphics.Rectangle
+.. autoclass:: Rectangle
    :members:

-.. autoclass:: graphics.Polygon
+.. autoclass:: Polygon
    :members:

-.. autoclass:: graphics.Label
+.. autoclass:: Label
    :members: